On Choosing What to Think: Dr. Chansky’s Practical Advice for Ruminators

 TC: The opposite of rumination is deciding what to think about.
 When you choose your thoughts, you get somewhere, you get closure.
 When we’re thinking, thoughts wander freely through the mind; with rumination, we feel stuck inside thoughts that take up psychic space.

 We don’t feel in charge of ourselves when we’re ruminating.
-Sometimes people can feel that it’s helpful to ruminate to be responsible, to analyze a painful event or relationship to try to gain a better understanding, but the retreading feels miserable, and the misery prevents any progress on the matter.
+Sometimes, people think it’s helpful to ruminate about being responsible and analyzing a painful event or relationship to gain a better understanding.
+Still, the retreading feels miserable, preventing any progress on the matter.

-It’s like trying to iron and re-iron out every wrinkle—what’s the point?
+It’s like ironing and re-ironing every wrinkle—what’s the point?
 People often describe their ruminations as an inability to stop their brain—they are overthinking without access to a brake.
-They are in overdrive and feel trapped in their own head.
+They are in overdrive and feel trapped in their head.

 AS: What are some tips to move from rumination into productive thinking?

-TC: The first step is to bring separation between you and the feeling that you need to be attending to those ruminative thoughts.
-We may believe there’s a purpose to the rumination, but spinning in place gets us nowhere.
+TC: The first step is to bring separation between you and the feeling that you must attend to those ruminative thoughts.
+We may believe the rumination has a purpose, but spinning in place gets us nowhere.

 Original drawing by Edwina White